Updated March 3rd, 2025

 - Most carriers in the U.S. offer plans with unlimited texting, so there is likely no cost to your subscribers.

-- You can’t send videos, photos, or sometimes even emojis in a traditional SMS message.
-If you want to offer your customers something more attention-grabbing, MMS may be the way to go.
+- You can’t send videos, photos, or emojis in a traditional SMS message.
+If you want to send an attention-grabbing announcement, MMS is likely to perform better than SMS.

 - SMS has a character limit of 160 characters, which can be limiting if your use case requires you to send longer messages.